 How much did you sleep the night before?
 If your response is “insufficient” you’re barely alone, practically half the number of people you will face today are struggling with some sort of sleep distress.
 We frequently brush off a little early morning tiredness as a hassle.

-Hurts your decision-making, and deteriorates your memory the entire day.
+Missing out on sleep intensifies your state of mind, hurts your decision-making, and deteriorates your memory the entire day.
 It spreads your focus, limits your creative thinking, and causes you to be more vulnerable to stress and anxiety.
 Issues appear a lot more frustrating at night than in the day.

 It is due to the fact that our brains heighten worry when we are tired.
 Whenever we come to work drowsy, everything feels more difficult and takes longer.
 We are not more competent working sleep-deprived than when we are legally drunk.